KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an operation is performed on a disposed object.

-    [System.ObjectDisposedException]::New("an operation is performed on a disposed object.")
+    throw [System.ObjectDisposedException]::New("an operation is performed on a disposed object.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ObjectDisposedException.aspx)